 The peculiar shape of the Carasau bread was actually very functional for its main consumers, namely the Sardinian shepherds; once cut in half, the sheets of bread had the same semi-circular shape of the shepherd’s bag, which allowed them to transport it easily – and because the Carasau bread is dried, it doesn’t develop mold as easily as normal moist bread.

-Even nowadays, most Sardinian families prepare their Carasau bread at home, in wood ovens or normal ovens alike.
-It can be eaten by itself or used for bruschettas – and even used in lieu of pasta sheets for lasagne!
-The Zuppa Gallurese is an example of lasagna-like dish prepared with Carasau bread.
+It can be eaten as it is or like bruschettas – and even used in lieu of pasta sheets for lasagne.
+But the most known use of it is Zuppa Gallurese , a lasagna-like dish prepared with Carasau bread.

 - Durum wheat semolina flour: 550 g